-- a) Evaluation of the effectiveness of all markings and signage at the aerodrome to prevent runway incursions; - b) The promotion of safety awareness through training, licensing and the publication of safety bulletins; - c) Establishing and discussing local safety procedures and guidelines; - d) Incident reporting and investigation, subsequent data analysis and dissemination of trends, common causes etc.; - e) Generation and evaluation of safety suggestions; and - f) Preparation of regular joint safety campaigns.
+- 9.13.5 The terms of reference for the aerodrome safety committee / runway safety team shall also include: - a) Evaluation of the effectiveness of all markings and signage at the aerodrome to prevent runway incursions; - b) (SMGCS) is designed to prevent inadvertent incursions of aircraft and vehicles onto an active runway or taxiway, and collisions on any part of the movement area. - c) The promotion of safety awareness through training, licensing and the publication of safety bulletins; - d) Establishing and discussing local safety procedures and guidelines; - e) Incident reporting and investigation, subsequent data analysis and dissemination of trends, common causes etc.; - f) Generation and evaluation of safety suggestions; and - g) Preparation of regular joint safety campaigns.